Erotica as a model for The Mystical Prayer

 In the meeting of the lovers, the experience of the meeting itself is what‘s most significant, therefore even if words are exchanged, the semantic content of those words does not really matter.
 The text spoken in intimate moments becomes marginal in relation to the context in which it was said.
 The communication of lovers is similar to the concept of mystical language, which according to Prof. Dan has an aspect of "abandonment of semantics" (Josef Dan, ”About the Sacred", pp. 362-363).

 In the coming pages I will bring a small selection of Kabbalistic texts, from which we can draw lines of similarity between the mystical prayer and the act of love.
+For those interested to go deeper, you are welcome to join my Kabbalah online course.

 The first text I want to bring is taken from the Book of the Zohar, which was written in Spain in the thirteenth century.
 In this text, the public prayer in synagogue is described as a sexual occurrence between the upper Sefirot that is timed with the text of the liturgy spoken by the worshiping congregation.
 The words are interpreted in a symbolic-sexual way, and the trajectory leads us from speech and singing to the whispering and silence that characterize the standing-prayer and the ”Falling on ones face“ ritual that follows it.
 This occurrence leads the person to a situation where there is no more room to ask any requests from God.
 All that is worth doing at this point is to fully unite with the divine act of love.